 Some babies may have difficulty sucking or hurt mother’s breast during breastfeeding.
 This could be caused by a tongue-tie, a heavy lip frenulum or both!
 At Arlington Smile Center, we will evaluate whether there is a problem that may create difficulty during breastfeeding.

-Bottom line: he investigated these peoples, who subsisted on their native “wild” foods – variably, meat, blood, butter, organ meats, milk, fish, rye, oats, some vegetables – and observed in them perfect dental arches, very rare tooth decay and cavities, and most of all, immunity to tuberculosis; their health, as well as their physiques, was found to be outstanding.
-However, in those groups where certain segments obtained “modern foods of commerce” – white flour, sugar, jams, vegetable fats, canned goods – their health suffered, tuberculosis became rampant, as well as serious birth defects, cavities, deformed jaws, crooked teeth, and a host of other degenerative conditions.
-There are hundreds of photos throughout, and the difference between those who ate their native foods and those who had manufactured foods is truly, jaw-dropping shocking.
+Bottom line: Dr. Price investigated these peoples, who subsisted on their native “wild” foods — meat, blood, butter, organ meats, milk, fish, rye, oats and some vegetables — and observed in them perfect dental arches, very rare tooth decay and cavities, and, most of all, immunity to tuberculosis.
+Their health, as well as their physiques, was found to be outstanding.
+However, in those groups where certain segments obtained modern foods of commerce — white flour, sugar, jams, vegetable fats and canned goods — their health suffered and tuberculosis became rampant, as well as serious birth defects, cavities, deformed jaws, crooked teeth and a host of other degenerative conditions.
+There are hundreds of photos throughout the book, and the difference between those who ate their native foods and those who had manufactured foods is truly, jaw-droppingly shocking.

-Price documented his findings rigorously, thoroughly, with percentages and averages noted throughout.
+Price documented his findings rigorously and thoroughly, with percentages and averages noted throughout.
 He also conducted numerous tests, curing several people of their health problems just by a change in food.
-The tests on vitamin A, D, butter, and minerals reveal some crucial findings and results.
-Animals with no vitamin A were born blind, or disfigured.
+The tests on vitamin A, vitamin D, butter and minerals reveal some crucial findings and results.
+Animals with no vitamin A were born blind or disfigured.
 There are several X-rays and photos that show the outcome of his tests.
-He notes conditions of soils, contents and values of whole grains, grasses and how they affect the final outcome – results of the consumption of the food in humans and animals.
+Price notes conditions of soils, contents and values of whole grains and grasses, as well as how they affect the final outcome — results of the consumption of these foods in humans and animals.

 What it all boils down to is chemistry.
 The closer a food is to its natural origins and source, the better the health.
-The further away from its origins it is, processing, poor nutrients in growth cycles, denaturing, the worse the effect.
+The further away it is from its origins, the processing, the poor nutrients in growth cycles and the denaturing, the worse the effect.
 In some of these cultures, no two young people were allowed to procreate unless they had undergone six months of concentrated nutrition to maximize the health of the conceived child.
 Price makes constant note of the “native wisdom” that had been passed down from generation to generation.
-He presents not just a few token cases but hundreds of them, across several thousands of miles – and it is startling how consistent the findings are from place to place.
+He presents not just a few token cases but hundreds of them, across several thousands of miles, and it is startling how consistent the findings are from place to place.